 It shall be the general practice of the interview committee to recommend the re-election of Directors who wish to return to the Board.

-Subject to by-law 13, the interview committee shall use policy α to guide its recommendations.

 While the interview committee will make recommendations to the members of the corporation, it is stressed that any member of the Engineering Society is eligible to run in the election of Directors covered in section 6.

 Resignation / Dismissal